Updated May 6th. 2022

 The government could step in, but a government cannot impose regulations on an industry unless that industry has been found guilty of unlawful levels of competition.
 It needs to be demonstrated in court, and the remedies need a demonstration themselves before they can occur.

 It’s imperative that a new scholarly journal publishing approach be developed to end the crisis.
 Free and Open Access to research in academic publications should be a priority for federal legislation.

-This would allow the public as well as academia full access to what is published with publicly funded grants, which could come about by requiring that all federally-funded research appear on an accessible electronic archive within six months of publication in any journal.
+This would allow the public, as well as academia, full access to what is published with publicly funded grants.
+We could do so by requiring that all federally-funded research appear on an accessible electronic archive within six months of publication in any journal.

-By funding research, we invest in the future and make sure that knowledge is shared for everyone.
-This suggests a new role for government agencies: they should make information from their funded projects available to researchers so people can share what information is currently circulating.
+By funding research, we all invest in the future and ensure that everyone benefits from knowledge-sharing.
+Furthermore, government agencies can assume a new role - they can make information from their funded projects available to researchers so people can share what information is currently circulating.